-4. Press on Upload Now to complete the file upload.
+Press the Start button to complete the file upload.

 Spray the Data File to your Data Refinery (Thor) Cluster

 To use the data file in our HPCC system, we must "spray" it to all the nodes.
 A spray or import is the relocation of a data file from one location (such as a Landing Zone) to multiple file parts on nodes in a cluster.